 Although we might abbreviate the word “prosciutto” (pronunciation pro-SHOOT oh), one prosciutto (“ham”) will not be the same as another.
-Crudo in Italian means raw.
+Crudo is in Italian means raw.
 “Cotto” means cooked.
-Prosciutto cotto is the best choice if you want ham just like at home.
+Prosciutto Cotto is the best choice if you want ham just like at home.
 If you don’t choose the other type, you’ll be disappointed.

 Virginia, prosciutto Crudo is raw Ham

 It’s not as simple as it sounds.
 Salt is used to dry cure the ham, which allows it to be preserved for many months.
 It takes quite a while to dry cure: The San Daniele and Parma varieties are both dry-cured for at most 13 months.